s06a/note/README.md

+# Caution: It's in test stage, feel free to test

 # Note Taking in Terminal

 A simple yet powerful bash script which makes note taking easier.
 It takes notes in every format, but in a simple way, which makes it convenient to manage knowledge and take notes in the long term.